Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-fileshare.md

 Use the `az datamigration sql-vm create` cmdlet to create and start a database migration.
 This cmdlet expects the following parameters:

 - *--sql-vm-name*: Target SQL Virtual Machine to which source database is being migrated to.
-- *--resource-group*: Resource group in which SQL VM is present.
+- *--resource-group*: Resource group in which Azure SQL Virtual Machine is present.
-- *--target-db-name*: The name with which the database will be stored in SQL VM.
+- *--target-db-name*: The name with which the database will be stored in Azure SQL Virtual Machine.
-- *--scope*: Resource Id of the SQL VM.
+- *--scope*: Resource Id of the Azure SQL Virtual Machine.
-- *--migration-service*: Resource Id of the SQL Migration Service that will be used to orchestrate the migration.
-The migration service should be in the same region as VM.
+- *--migration-service*: Resource Id of the Database Migration Service that will be used to orchestrate the migration.
+The migration service should be in the same region as Azure SQL Virtual Machine.
-- *--source-database-name*: Name of the source database that is being migrated to SQL VM.
+- *--source-database-name*: Name of the source database that is being migrated to Azure SQL Virtual Machine.
 - *--source-sql-connection*: Source SQL connection, which has below parameters.
   - *authentication*: The authentication type for connection, which can be either SqlAuthentication or WindowsAuthentication.
   - *data-source*: The name or IP of a SQL Server instance.